 But along with deeper insights, other benefits to expect are higher productivity, cost savings, accelerated reporting, added agility, more straightforward IT (information technology), and fewer mistakes due to human error.

-Many of the positive outcomes from implementing ERP using this framework are unexpected or unknown until you roll things out and test them.
+Many of the positive outcomes of implementing ERP with this framework are unexpected or unknown until you roll it out and test it.

 Testing Your Systems Design with Enterprise Resource Planning